Sonicskater/Raytracer/README.md

 ## Other ##
 Developed on WSL-Based Ubuntu using visual studio, and using the bash command line to make sure it is linux compatible c++.

+tested on main lab machines

+pics are dark due to my error, were brighter on home monitors.